grll/articles/20241124_qwen2.5_coder_32b/article.md

-# Deploying your own SOTA code inference server with Qwen2.5-Coder-32B on Vast.ai
+# Your own SOTA code inference server with Qwen2.5-Coder-32B on Vast.ai

 ## Introduction